-The Managing Owner, on behalf of the Fund, has appointed Deutsche Investment Management Americas Inc. to serve as the index sponsor (the "Index Sponsor").
+The Managing Owner, on behalf of the Fund, appointed DWS Investment Management Americas, Inc. ("DIMA") to serve as the index sponsor (the "Index Sponsor") for periods prior to January 31, 2021.
+On February 1, 2021, the provision of index sponsor services transferred back to Deutsche Bank Securities, Inc. from DIMA, to whom Deutsche Bank Securities, Inc. had previously assigned such responsibility.
 The Index Sponsor calculates and publishes the daily index levels and the indicative intraday index levels.
 Additionally, the Index Sponsor also calculates the indicative value per Share of the Fund throughout each business day.